blancas/tinypost/README.md

 ;; [3628800]
 ```

-Use `run` to run ps code and get the resulting operand stack.
+Use `run` to evaluate ps code and get the resulting operand stack.

 ```Clojure
 (run "3 4 +")